Gjanany/DATA1700-Oblig3/README.md

 # DATA1700-Oblig3
-The oblig is in the master branch.
+The remaining files are in the master branch.
 The index.html has not been updated properly.